dtosti/nbscala/README.md

 =========================

 ## Project Information
-This is a unofficial release of dcaoyan's [scala language](http://http://www.scala-lang.org/) plugin for the Netbeans Platform for the .
+This is a unofficial release of dcaoyan's [scala language](http://http://www.scala-lang.org/) plugin for the Netbeans Platform.
 In the case of a maven scala project, no local installation of scala is needed.
 It enables:
  * syntax checking
  * syntax highlighting
  * auto-completion